emamirelar/spectrum/packages/core/src/components/spectrum-menu/readme.md

 # Spectrum Menu

-A responsive and accessible menu component that can be displayed horizontally or vertically, with mobile support.
+A responsive and accessible menu component that can be displayed horizontally or vertically, with mobile support and megamenu variant.

 ## Features

 - Horizontal and vertical orientation
+- **Megamenu variant** with full-width dropdowns and rich content
 - Responsive design with mobile hamburger menu
 - Accessible keyboard navigation
 - Support for Material icons (see below)
-- Nested submenus
+- Nested submenus with descriptions (megamenu variant)
 - Disabled state support
 - Customizable styling through CSS variables